-Hello my name is Mr Oliver Davies, the Year 5 and 6 class teacher in Rowan class.
-The children together in a wide a range of rich learning tasks provided through cross curricular themes.
-We work to consolidate skills in Literacy and Numeracy at the same time as welcoming and developing questioning, engagement and skill development in subjects such as science, history, geography and the arts.
+Hello, my name is Mr Oliver Davies, the Year 5 and 6 class teacher in Rowan class.
+The children in Rowan take part in a wide a range of rich learning tasks provided through cross curricular themes.
+We work to consolidate skills in Literacy and Numeracy at the same time as welcoming and developing questioning, engagement and skill development in subjects such as science and humanities.

 The children are especially encouraged to use Welsh at every opportunity and our Criw Cymraeg are positive role models for the whole school.

-There are educational visits such as to local museums, facilities like the National Park and local businesses to support our learning.
-In addition, every second year, the class enjoys a residential educational visit to the Urdd Centre in Cardiff, during which they visit a number of attractions with the capital to enhance the pupils' understanding of Welsh culture and the Welsh language.
+Rowan Class also benefits from educational visits to local museums, National Parks and local businesses to support our learning.
+In addition, every second year, the class enjoys a residential educational visit to the Urdd Centre in Cardiff, during which they visit a number of attractions within the capital to enhance the pupils' understanding of Welsh culture and the Welsh language.
 At the beginning of the school year, the pupils in Year Six undertake a residential stay at a local adventure centre.
 During the stay, children increase their confidence and communication and problem-solving skills by participating in outdoor and adventurous activities.

-In the classroom, we aim to have well-paced lessons with children having periods of quiet focussed activity after lively and interesting introductions.
-We aim to give the children enough structure and support so that they feel confident whatever their ability, but always allow pupils the freedom to challenge themselves and to reach their potential.
+In the classroom, we deliver engaging, well-paced lessons with children having periods of quiet focussed activity after lively and interesting introductions.
+We provide children with structure and support so that they feel confident whatever their ability, but always allow pupils the freedom to challenge themselves and to reach their potential.
 We welcome questioning and celebrate the inquisitive minds of our children, linking all our classroom learning to real world skills and situations; Rowan Class pupils are most definitely ambitious and capable, and ready to succeed in secondary school.

-Within a caring atmosphere, students in Rowan class are really encouraged to take responsibility for themselves and to practice being independent, organising their homework, PE kit and explaining for themselves, in preparation for secondary school.
-The Class Council is very active, and routinely take responsibility for school matters, from learning to behaviour suggestions - they recently asked if their homework could be more project based so that they can challenge themselves fully and follow their own lines of enquiry.
+Within a caring atmosphere, students in Rowan class are strongly encouraged to take responsibility for themselves and to practise being independent, organising their homework, PE kit and explaining for themselves, in preparation for secondary school.
+The Class Council is very active, and routinely take responsibility for school matters, from learning to behaviour suggestions - they recently asked if their homework could be more project based so that they could challenge themselves fully and follow their own lines of enquiry.

-We believe that by giving the children responsibility for controlling their own learning and organisation they are able to flourish in becoming lifelong, independent earners able to analyse and enhance their own approaches to enjoying learning, skills which will serve them throughout their lives.
+We believe that by giving the children responsibility for controlling their own learning and organisation they are able to flourish in becoming lifelong, independent earners able to analyse and enhance their own approaches to enjoying learning - skills which will serve them throughout their lives.
 In Rowan Class we think we have succeeded in delivering this (and also have a lot of fun!) - come and see for yourself!